Get started by searching below:

 • What kinds of complaints have been handled or resolved

-As part of their reports, a nursing home ombudsman notes which complaints are common, which ones are the most severe, and where elder care falls short in specific facilities.
+As part of their reports, a nursing home ombudsman notes which complaints are common, which are most severe, and where elder care falls short in specific facilities.

-The data that ombudsman nursing home programs collect helps government officials address systemic issues that affect older adults across the country.
+The data that ombudsman nursing home programs collect helps government officials address systemic issues affecting older adults nationwide.

 When Is a Nursing Home Ombudsman Used?